nswaswaJim/oahuv1/pages/about.md

 <p><img src="../images/nswaswa1.webp" height="300" title="Nswaswa, Nile Monitor Lizard" /><br /></p>

 **PS Ok, the opening image** on the index page is NOT from biking around this island.
-It was an image I put up as placeholder when building a page template for the site, and is just too good to take down:</p>
+But it IS a volcano.
+It was an image I put up as placeholder when building a page template for the site, and is just too good to take down:

 <p><img src="../images/muhabura.jpg" height="300" title="Muhabura, the guide" /><br /></p>

 <p><img src="../images/muhabura1.jpg" height="300" title="Muhabura, the guide, lakeview" /><br /></p>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTgxOTUxMDddfQ==
+eyJoaXN0b3J5IjpbMTY5NjI4Nzc5OV19
 -->